DesenTao/baty.net-hugo/content/_index.md

 **This is the archive of Jack Baty's blog**
 (active [August 2000---Dececember 2019](https://www.baty.net/post/))

+I'll be posting at [jack.baty.net](https://jack.baty.net/).
+See you there.

 This is me:
 ![](/img/selfie-4x5.jpg)
 _Selfie with 4x5 Crown Graphic, taken in September, 2019_